marberi/100days/README.md

 which by default is set to zero.
 The fastai use 0.01 as a safe default, but say 0.1 works most times.
 Looking forward for actually testing this in practice.

+# Day 35 [2019-02-22]
+Ended up playing around with MNIST, preparing for the exercise corresponding to lesson 5.
+Instead of working with a complicated model, I implemented logistic regression.
+This is a neural net, but without a hidden layer.
+In other words, just a single linear transformation.
+And a softmax layer which in PyTorch is implicit.
+Running this resulted in 92.5\% accuracy.
+Certainly not state-of-the-art, but not bad either.